AstroDSLR is digital camera tethering and remote capture application specialised for astrophotography.

 AstroDSLR controls ISO, aperture (if lens mounted), shutter speed and BULB exposure length, exposure compensation, metering and focusing modes, white balance, image quality and format.
 It can preview (optionally using LiveView) or capture and save images to selected folder with any file name prefix, count and time lapse, browse captured images and show them in Finder, zoom and stretch them automatically or manually.
 It can measure FWHM, HFD and the drift of a selected star to help easier and faster focus and align your equatorial telescope mount.
 Captured images can be plate-solved using public astrometry.net service or local Astrometry for OS X application.

-The built-in INDIGO driver is based on ImageCapture API and, in theory, it can work with almost any Nikon DSLR, Canon EOS DSLR, Sony Alpha DSLR-like or mirrorless camera.
-Not every feature is supported for every camera (e.g. no LiveView or manual lens drive with older Nikon and all Sony cameras), but it doesn't mean, that such camera can't be used.
-As far as this application is based on INDIGO framework, it can use many INDIGO or INDI drivers for focusers for astronomical telescopes.
-The drivers for Shoestring Astronomy FCUSB and USB_Focus V3 controllers are bundled with the application.
+The built-in INDIGO driver implements PTP-over-USB protocol and, in theory, it can work with almost any Nikon DSLR, Canon EOS DSLR, Sony Alpha DSLR-like or mirrorless camera.
+Not every feature is supported for every camera (e.g. no LiveView or manual lens drive with older Nikon and all Sony cameras or BULB mode with Nikon cameras works only for D600, D5200, D7100 and later models), but it doesn't mean, that such camera can't be used.
+As far as this application is based on INDIGO framework, it can use many INDIGO drivers for focusers for astronomical telescopes.
+Out-of-the-box it contains the following drivers:

 Even if it can be used separately, it is meant to be used together with AstroTelescope and AstroGuider.
-Application communicates over INDI/INDIGO protocol and it can be used to integrate with any INDI/INDIGO 3rd party application as well.
+Application communicates over INDIGO protocol and it can be used to integrate with any INDIGO 3rd party application as well.

-If you want to use AstroDSLR on older version of the operating system or if your camera doesn't work with ICA driver, you can try AstroDSLR 1.3 based on Nikon and Canon SDK.
+If you want to use AstroDSLR on older version of the operating system, you can try AstroDSLR 1.3 based on Nikon and Canon SDK.